AaltoSciComp/scicomp-docs/rse/group-leaders.rst

 vetted.

 Using our services doesn't affect your intellectual property right any more than another employee working on the project will.
-This is service-for-pay, so you get all rights.
+(In the event you don't plan for open science / open licenses, it should be planned first, though, to make sure everything gets taken care of.)
 However, our RSEs expect to be acknowledged according to good scientific practice (see :doc:`how-we-work`).